John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 I’m damned if I do and damned if I don’t.

 I’m not proud of everything I’ve done in my life.
-I'm far from perfect.
+I'm far from perfect, more so than most.
+I'm a little too prideful (my father was so abusive and demeaning to me that I learned to hide my insecurity behind an exaggerated need to excel in order that others might accept me).
+Like you, I have regrets, but my heritage and my books aren't among them.
 But I've never misrepresented my ethnicity.
-By all applicable laws, most importantly by the Alaska Native Claims Settlement Act, I am Alaska Native.
+By all applicable laws, most importantly by the Alaska Native Claims Settlement Act of 1971 and 1987 amendments, I am protected under the law for claiming to be of Alaska Native heritage.
 I resigned from the University of Alaska Anchorage primarily because I no longer wanted to work in a department that didn’t want me.
 What future would there have been for me in a department where senior faculty (who vote for tenure) resented me?
-Regardless of the facts, Debbie Reese and her followers would deny me a family, a heritage, and a history—a man with no past and no future.
+Regardless of the facts and the law, Debbie Reese and her followers would deny me a family, a heritage, and a history—a man with no past and no future.
+She and her mob never considers the possibility that my father might be capable of misrepresenting the truth.
+It is a fact my father lied to Debbie Reese and equally fact that she perpetuates the lie out of personal vendetta.
+I'm not the only person she does this to.
+There are many.
+As I said previously, they post a list of names as folks did in the McCarthy era.
+After so many years, she's too invested to admit she was wrong.
+What would her followers think if she admitted she was wrong after they helped her to destroy the lives of so many people?
+When it comes to anything she or her surrogates write about me, please consider the old addage: "Don't believe everything you read."

 How many emerging Native voices have she and her followers silenced over the years?
 How many deserving books have been disregarded by the industry because of them?
 There are over 500 different tribes in America.
 In no way does Debbie Reese represent or speak for all Native Americans.
 She’s not even a spokesperson for her own tribe.
 My late friend Lee Francis, founder of Wordcraft Circle of Native Writers & Storytellers, compared the racist actions of such hateful people to the witch hunts of the Spanish Inquisition, Nazi Germany, and the McCarthy era.
 He even published an article about it, largely because of the way I was mistreated by other Native writers after I joined Wordcraft Circle.
-Click on the pdf below to read Lee's article.
+In the article, Lee suggests that, "Even when confronted with legal verification, some [people like Debbie Reese] will not relent—for, like Nazi enforcers, they are incapable of admitting wrongdoing—and they continue their formidable efforts to alienate and destroy anyone in their sights, sometimes individuals respected and beloved in their Indian communities."
+(Click on the pdf below to read Lee's full article.)

-If you are in the publishing industry—a book reviewer, librarian, publisher or editor, a literary prize or grants committee member—please stop empowering these bullies.
+If you are in the publishing industry—a book reviewer, librarian, publisher or editor, newspaper editor, distributor or bookstore owner, or a literary prize committee member—please stop empowering these bullies.
 Be courageous.
 Make a stand.
 Be the difference.
+Stop providing them a forum and a voice.
+Don't let their attempts at censorship prevail in a nation founded on individual freedoms.